gcapes/git-course/_episodes/07-undoing.md

 than deleting the commit from history, git works out how to undo those changes introduced by the commit, and appends a new commit with the resulting content.

 Let's try it on our example.
-Modify the journal, describing which other instruments were used, and then make a commit.
+Modify the paper, describing the SMPS which is another instrument used to measure particle sizes, and then make a commit.

 ```
-$ gedit paper.md		# Describe other instruments
+$ gedit paper.md		# Describe other instrument
 $ git add paper.md
-$ git commit -m "Describe Aerosol Mass Spectrometer"
+$ git commit -m "Describe SMPS"
 ```
 {: .language-bash}